 Discussion

-The ‘Citizen Doctor’ course is a novel way of positioning Environmental Science and Constitution of India classes for first year students of the undergraduate MBBS course.These students responded positively to the course, as shown in the results of the feedback survey.
+The ‘Citizen Doctor’ course is a novel way of positioning Environmental Science and Constitution of India classes for first year students of the undergraduate MBBS course.
+Although the course was built around the core ideas and themes of the CoI and ES, this was unique to St Johns Medical College.
+The objective of the course was to develop humane doctors by familiarizing the young medical student to contemporary pressing issues and to encourage them to think like civic-minded professional doctors.
+These students responded positively to the course, as shown in the results of the feedback survey.
 They were able to describe and reflect on social determinants of health, like climate change, environmental harm, gender discrimination, and poverty seeing them as interrelated issues.
 They discussed the effective role a physician could play, not only in diagnosing and treating the disease but also in working in society to address important health issues in the larger narrative of government policies.
 The majority of students expressed the need to be responsive and accountable for their actions and become agents of change.
 They recognized and articulated citizenship roles and their responsibility to the environment and marginalized sections of society.
 They also acknowledge that as future doctors, they have the additional responsibility of being good role models.
 A minority of students felt that responding to problems of the environment and human rights were primarily the job of other people like social activists.
 Some reasons were that doctors were too busy, burdened with patient care; that being responsive and responsible was not the responsibility of doctors alone; and the incompetence of the government due to prevailing corruption.
 A majority of students expressed the need to address these persistent issues as the underlying causes of several diseases and situations of ill health and to counter them through strong citizen initiatives.

 Another positive feedback on the value of the ‘Citizen Doctor’ course was the reflective, challenging format of the sessions.
 In the words of the students, the nature of the course makes them ‘think’ and pushes them to action or recognizes the need to change behaviour.
 Sustainable development and lifestyle choices were topics discussed that seemed to resonate with the students.
 This is in alignment with global deliberations on ‘Eco pedagogical frameworks’ that serve as a theoretical foundation for education designed for environmental sustainability and global citizenship (19).
 These frameworks emphasize how diverse forms of knowledge influence public thinking and that the domination of knowledge, agency and action needs to change from the hands of a few to a mass movement.
 The impacts of climate change and global warming, in terms of health or food access, shelter and livelihoods, is going to affect the most impoverished and marginalized communities the most.
 Provocation to respond to issues of social injustice, inequity, responsible behaviours, and social consciousness is the requirement of every educational programme especially at a university level as these address future citizens and decision makers.
 It is even more compelling for young doctors who can expand their circles of concern and influence.
 The UN’s ‘Vision of a Global Education’ emphasizes that every person should acquire the capacity for enabling and ensuring that the least among the human race should flourish and transform for the better (20).
 This form of education is based on core values and not centred on knowledge alone.
 Scientists working on climate change reiterate the fact that public responses to climate change will not happen by imparting knowledge, but by framing actions around people’s core values, identities and ethical positions (21).